Snellville, Georgia: Recent times

-As of the 2010 census, Snellville's population was 18,242 and included 7,069 housing units.
+As of the 2020 census, Snellville's population was 20,573.
 Snellville's political system now includes a mayor and five council members.
-There are over 100 employees working for the city of Snellville, which operates from five departments: Administration, Parks & Recreation, Planning & Development, Public Safety, and Public Works.
-The city limits have grown to 27.4 km2, and there are fourteen houses of worship located within the city limits.
+There are over 100 employees working for the city of Snellville, which operates from five departments: Administration, Parks and Recreation, Planning and Development, Public Safety, and Public Works.
+The city limits have grown to 27.4 km2, and 14 houses of worship are located within the city limits.